Illyria: In culture

 William Shakespeare chose a fictionalized Illyria as the setting for his play Twelfth Night.
-(In the modernized film spoof She's the Man, this function is served by "Illyria High School" in California.)
-Shakespeare also mentioned the region in the Part 2 of the play Henry VI.
+(The modernized film spoof She's the Man is set in "Illyria High School" in California.)
+Shakespeare also mentioned the region in Henry VI, Part 2.

 An extensive history of Illyria by Charles du Fresne, sieur du Cange, was published by Joseph Keglevich in 1746.

 Illyria is the setting for Jean-Paul Sartre's Les Mains Sales.

 Lloyd Alexander's The Illyrian Adventure is set in Illyria in 1872.

 John Hawkes' 1970 novel The Blood Oranges is set in a fictionalized Illyria.

 There is a fictional Illyria with its inhabitants, winged fae, in the fantasy series A Court of Thorns and Roses by Sarah J. Maas.

-Ky Kiske, one of the main characters of the fighting game franchise Guilty Gear, is the reigning monarch of a fictional nation known as "United Kingdoms of Illyria".
+The fighting game series 'Guilty Gear' created by Daisuke Ishiwatari, features a fictional Illyria in its world.

+The television series Angel (1999 TV series) has a character named Illyria who is a main character for the back half of the final season, as well as a prominent figure in the comic spin-offs.

+The character of Una "Number One" Chin-Riley in the television series Star Trek: Strange New Worlds is a member of a humanoid species called "Illyrians".